 However, eating foods or drinking beverages high in vitamin C alongside iron-rich foods may enhance iron absorption.
 For this reason, pairing iron-rich foods with vitamin C-rich foods may not be the best choice for those with hemochromatosis.

-Fortified and enriched foods contain added vitamins and minerals to improve nutrition.
-Many cereal products are fortified with calcium, vitamin D, and iron.
+Fortified and enriched foods contain added vitamins and minerals that aim to improve nutrition.
+For example, many cereal products are fortified with calcium, vitamin D, and iron.
+Similarly, iron supplements aim to increase a person’s iron intake.

 Alcohol

-According to the American Association for the Study of Liver Diseases and the National Institute of Diabetes and Digestive and Kidney Diseases, dietary changes have only a small effect on iron levels compared with standard treatments for hemochromatosis.
+According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), dietary changes have only a small effect on iron levels compared with standard treatments for hemochromatosis.
 Although dietary changes may help reduce iron levels in small amounts, they are not nearly as effective as medications or phlebotomy.
+However, it is advisable for a person with hemochromatosis to consult a dietician.

-However, the Centers for Disease Control and Prevention (CDC) and the National Heart, Lung, and Blood Institute still suggest that people with hemochromatosis should avoid:
+Additionally, the Centers for Disease Control and Prevention (CDC) suggest that people with hemochromatosis should avoid:

 • iron supplements